-Students must make formal application to the Office of Academic Records and Summer School by October 1 (Fall), March 1 (Spring), June 15 (Summer), or December 1 (Winter).
+Students must make formal application to the Office of Academic Records and Registration by October 1 (Fall), March 1 (Spring), June 15 (Summer), or December 1 (Winter).
 Online applications for all terms, except winter, are available through the MySRU portal and must be submitted prior to the published deadlines above.
-Late applications must be submitted on paper applications available on the Academic Records and Summer School website or in the office at 107 Old Main.
+Late applications must be submitted on paper applications available on the Academic Records and Registration website or in the office at 107 Old Main.
 No diploma fee is required.
 Students who are eligible for a Pennsylvania teaching certificate should apply to the College of Education at the time they apply for graduation.
 A certification fee is payable at the time of application.
 The College of Education will provide certification details upon request.

 Completion of Degree/Certificate Requirements

 It is the students’ responsibility to complete all degree/certificate requirements and to know the university’s requirements for graduation.
 This is not the responsibility of the students’ advisers.

 Students must meet all graduation requirements by the official end of the semester in which they have applied to graduate.
 Failure to do so (Incomplete grades in any course or “X” grades in required courses, no application, etc.) will result in the updating of the students’ graduation date to the end of the term/year the work is eventually completed.